NATURE OF WORK

-Coordinates signing of contracts with contractors; schedules and conducts pre-construction meetings with consultants, contractors and sub-contractors.
+Coordinates signing of contracts with contractors; schedules and conducts pre-construction and construction meetings with consultants, contractors and sub-contractors.

 Issues Notices to Proceed to contractors; reviews field inspection reports.

-Monitors progress of projects; prepares change orders and maintains records of contingency allowance and consultant's payments.
+Monitors progress of projects; assists in the evaluation and negotiation of change order requests, prepares change orders and maintains records of contingency allowance and consultant's payments.